Estimating sparse direct effects in multivariate regression with the spike-and-slab LASSO: Abstract

 \section{Abstract}

-The Gaussian chain graph model simultaneously parametrizes (i) the direct effects of $p$ predictors on $q$ correlated outcomes and (ii) the residual partial covariance between pair of outcomes.
-We introduce a new method for fitting sparse Gaussian chain graph models with spike-and-slab LASSO (SSL) priors.
+The multivariate regression interpretation of the Gaussian chain graph model simultaneously parametrizes (i) the direct effects of $p$ predictors on $q$ outcomes and (ii) the residual partial covariances between pairs of outcomes.
+We introduce a new method for fitting sparse versions of these models with spike-and-slab LASSO (SSL) priors.
 We develop an Expectation Conditional Maximization algorithm to obtain sparse estimates of the $p \times q$ matrix of direct effects and the $q \times q$ residual precision matrix.
 Our algorithm iteratively solves a sequence of penalized maximum likelihood problems with self-adaptive penalties that gradually filter out negligible regression coefficients and partial covariances.
-Because it adaptively penalizes model parameters, our method is seen to outperform fixed-penalty competitors on simulated data.
-We establish the posterior concentration rate for our model, buttressing our method's excellent empirical performance with strong theoretical guarantees.
-We use our method to reanalyze a dataset from a study of the effects of diet and residence type on the composition of the gut microbiome of elderly adults.
+Because it adaptively penalizes individual model parameters, our method is seen to outperform fixed-penalty competitors on simulated data.
+We establish the posterior contraction rate for our model, buttressing our method's excellent empirical performance with strong theoretical guarantees.
+Using our method, we estimated the direct effects of diet and residence type on the composition of the gut microbiome of elderly adults.